anand-chitte/JavaDoc/docs/interview/IntroduceYourself.md

 ## Tell me about yourself

 **Hello, my name is [Your Name], and I have been working as a Java Spring Boot Developer for the past [X] years.**

-I specialize in designing and developing **scalable microservices-based applications** using **Spring Boot, Spring Cloud, and PostgreSQL**.
+I have experience in designing and developing backend applications using Java, Spring Boot, Spring Cloud, and PostgreSQL.

 ### Current Role & Responsibilities:
 - Developing **RESTful APIs** and implementing business logic.
-- Ensuring seamless communication between microservices.
-- Working with **Docker, Kubernetes, and CI/CD pipelines** to streamline deployments.
-- Implementing **Kafka, RabbitMQ, and Redis** for event-driven architecture.
 - Configuring **service discovery, API gateways, and config servers**.

-I enjoy collaborating with cross-functional teams, analyzing business requirements, and delivering high-quality software solutions.
-I am excited about this opportunity because it aligns with my experience and interest in building efficient and scalable microservices.

-Would you like me to elaborate on any specific experience or project?
+- Implementing **RabbitMQ** for event-driven architecture.
+- Working with **Docker and CI/CD pipelines** to streamline deployments.

+### Project Description:
+Recently, I have worked on the **Investigation and Loss Mitigation System (ILMS)**, a standalone platform designed to assist the investigation team in conducting systematic and efficient investigations.

+In this project, I developed backend services using **Spring Boot** and **PostgreSQL**, ensuring seamless data management and high system performance.
+I also integrated **RabbitMQ** for real-time updates and notifications, enhancing communication within the investigation team.
+Additionally, I worked with **Docker and CI/CD pipelines** to automate deployments and improve system scalability.

+The ILMS platform enables investigators to manage cases efficiently, track progress, and ensure proper documentation, ultimately helping organizations mitigate losses effectively.